SSDI Work Incentives

 A Plan to Achieve Self-Support (PASS) lets persons who get Supplemental Security Income (SSI) save money for a work-related goal.
 Income that is put into a PASS does not count as earnings by SSI and the money you save is not counted as resources.

 If you get SSDI benefits, it only helps you if you also get SSI benefits or if you would qualify for SSI benefits if you put some of your earnings into a PASS.
-For more information on Plans for Achieving Self-Support, click here.
+For more information on Plans to Achieve Self-Support, click here.

 Juan has a disability and gets a $600 SSDI check each month.
 He also gets a $100 SSI check each month.
 Between the 2 benefits, he’s just able to cover his expenses.